This post may contain affiliate links, from which we earn an income.

 - Look closely at storage, including the garage.
 Take measurements if necessary to ensure that everything you want to take will fit in, remembering the weight limit and distribution of kit of course.

-As tempting as it may be, do not commit the first time you have viewed a particular motorhome.
-Yes, you may well be in love but go home, sleep on it and ask all the questions you need to feel comfortable.
-This is a massive and expensive purchase and getting it right first time is the only way.
+As tempting as it may be, do not commit the first time you have viewed a particular motor home.
+Yes, you may well be in love but go home, sleep on it and ask all the questions you need to feel comfortable, particularly around service history, outstanding finance (get an HPI check to put your mind at rest) and reasons for sale.